-

 Professor Stephen Nutt is Fellow of the Australian Academy of Science and a world-leading expert in molecular immunology.
 He is a member of the international Immunological Genome Consortium.

-Steve has made significant discoveries relating to the transcriptional processes required for immune cell development and differentiation.
-Steve’s research focuses on understanding how gene regulatory networks control cellular decisions in the immune system and how to target these processes with new therapeutic approaches.
-His leadership in these domains will propel the molecular networks and drug discovery programs of the SCIH.
+Prof Nutt has made significant discoveries relating to the transcriptional processes required for immune cell development and differentiation.
+Prof Nutt’s research focuses on understanding how gene regulatory networks control cellular decisions in the immune system and how to target these processes with new therapeutic approaches.
+His leadership in these domains will propel the molecular networks and drug discovery programs of the Snow Centre.

 Management